Is the Moon Affecting Your Sleep?

 To investigate possible links between our sleep and the phases within the cycle of the moon, investigators returned to their earlier experiment, which included 33 volunteers.
 Participants came from two different age groups: 17 men and women were between the ages 20-31, and the remaining 16 were men and women ages 57-74.
 All were nonsmokers in good health, without medical or psychiatric conditions.
 None took any medications.
 All participants were good sleepers, and were screened for sleep disorders and sleep quality.

-Over a 3-year period, volunteers spent a series of 3.5-days in laboratory sleep sessions.
+Over a three-year period, volunteers spent a series of three and a half days in laboratory sleep sessions.
 During these laboratory sleep sessions, researchers collected information on several aspects of sleep, including:

 - Sleep latency (the time it takes to fall asleep)